energy-sync/BeaconWaypoints/README.md

 - instant-teleport: Activate teleportation as soon as the destination is chosen without a warmup animation (default: false)
 - disable-animations: Disable the particle animations when teleporting through a beacon (default: false)
 - launch-player: Launch the player when teleporting through a beacon (default: true)
 - launch-player-height: The y-level players will launch into the air before teleporting to the destination.
 Anti-cheat plugins may not allow players to go above a certain height, so adjust this as needed.
-The minimum value is the world height.
+The minimum value is the world height. (default: 576)
 - disable-group-teleporting: By default, beacons teleport anyone standing on top of them.
 If you want to limit the teleportation to only the player who chooses the destination, set this to true. (default: false)
 - allow-beacon-break-by-owner: If the BeaconWaypoints.breakWaypointBeacons permission is disabled for a player, this will still allow them to break a beacon if all waypoints attached to it are owned by them.
 The owner of a beacon is the player who placed it. (default: true)
 - allow-all-worlds: Allow waypoints to be created in any world (default: true)